-In this case, the overall net likelihood score for local governments' spending on financial administration is 9% minus 27%, or -18 percentage points (see Figure 2).
+In this case, the overall net likelihood score for local governments' spending on public welfare and social services is 31% minus 27%, or 4 percentage points (see Figure 2).

 Figure 2.
-Spending on financial administration is more likely to decrease than increase in the next year.
+Spending on public welfare and social services is slightly more likely to increase than decrease next year.
 This plot shows the difference in likelihoods (or "net likelihood") that annual overall spending increases versus decreases (equivalent to the difference between the blue and orange bars in Figure 1).

-In other words, it is more likely that the average local government will experience a spending decrease in financial administration than a spending increase.
+In other words, it is more likely that the average local government will experience a spending increase on public welfare and social services than a spending decrease.

-In the remainder of this report, we use this net likelihood measure to analyze how expected spending changes on financial administration might vary in terms of five local factors:
+In the remainder of this report, we use this net likelihood measure to analyze how expected spending changes might vary in terms of five local factors:

 - Population size

 - Government type

 - Region

 - COVID-19 incidence

+- Political leaning